stevob14/passivecash/index.md

 Next, you'll want to register for autosurfers that payout.

 * [Ebesucher]( http://www.ebesucher.com/?ref=notevenbuttery ): Available in all countries and payouts are conducted in Paypal.
-Minimum payout is 2 euro.
+Minimum payout is $1.
 * [AlexaMaster](https://axm.am/am_144296): Available in all countries.
 In addition to running the autosurfer, you can earn points by rating websites and watching videos.
 Payout minimum is $1 and paypal is supported.
 AlexaMaster also has the most requirements to request payout out of the list.
 * [RadioEarn](https://RadioEarn.com/?ref=116166): Earn passive cash by listening to the radio.
 Simply keep it playing and earn cash while you sleep.
 Payout minimum is $5 and Bitcoin is supported.
 * [CashMiningBot](https://cashminingbot.com/?ref=7970): Offers a high payout compared to other autosurfers. $1 minimum payout and Bitcoin is supported.